1. What is an Exception?

 You can use

-to associate a specific Oracle error number with a named exception.
+PRAGMA EXCEPTION_INITto associate a specific Oracle error number with a named exception.

 3. Exception Handling Structure